thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/integrations/basic/thingsboard-create-loriot-integration-block.md

 {% endif %}

-### Create uplink converter
+### Create integration in ThingsBoard

+Next we will create an integration with Loriot inside the ThingsBoard.

-At first, copy the code for uplink converter, we will need it for integration:
+At first, copy the code, we will need it to create the uplink converter:

 {% capture converterCode %}
 var data = decodeToJson(payload);